Blendify/blender-manual/trunk/blender_docs/manual/render/output/output.rst

    Choose the location to save rendered frames.

    When rendering an animation,
-   the frame number is appended at the end of the file name with 4 padded zeros (e.g. ``image0001.png``).
+   the frame number is appended at the end of the file name with four padded zeros (e.g. ``image0001.png``).
    You can set a custom padding size by adding the appropriate number of ``#`` anywhere in the file name (e.g. ``image_##_test.png`` translates to ``image_01_test.png``).